 It’s full of vitamins and minerals, as well as iron and calcium.
 However, if your cat has a history of calcium oxalate bladder stones, do NOT feed spinach to him.

 They are another great source of protein and B vitamins and are safe for your cat to eat.
 Thoroughly cook them before serving them to your cat.
 Eggs do have fat, so limit the amount you feed your cat.
+Watch for signs of allergic reaction, since some pets do develop egg allergies.

 A personal favorite treat of mine is cantaloupe, and it is perfectly fine to share this with your cat.
 Rich in antioxidants and beta-carotene, this will help your cat maintain healthy eye and skin health.